 - cooked rice for serving

-- While the shrimp is marinating, heat the oil in a medium size pot.
-To it add the onion, and cook for 2 or 3 minutes.
-Stir in the ginger, garlic, pepper, salt, coriander, turmeric and curry powder.
+While the shrimp is marinating, heat the oil in a medium size skillet.
+To it add the onion, and cook for 2 or 3 minutes until the onion softens and becomes translucent.
+Stir in the garlic, ginger, pepper, salt, coriander, turmeric and curry powder.
+Cook for another minute.

-- Continue to cook over medium heat until the onion is translucent, another 2 minutes.
-Add the tomatoes with juices and all, stir well and cook for about a minute after which add the coconut milk, stir and bring to a boil.
-Cook for 5 minutes.
-Add shrimp with the accumulated juices from the marinade and cook for another 5 minutes or until the shrimp is pink and cooked through.
+Add the diced tomatoes with juices and all, the coconut milk, stir and bring to a boil.
+Cook for about 5 minutes stirring occasionally.
+Add the shrimp with the accumulated juices from the marinade and cook for another 2 minutes or until the shrimp is pink and cooked through.